Skardyy/Rhiza/readme.md

 * ~\Desktop
 * ~\AppData\Roaming\Microsoft\Windows\Start Menu
 * C:\ProgramData\Microsoft\Windows\Start Menu

+> * **Crawl** is mostly to find gui apps and games
-there are more filtering and logic to prompt the user only for relevant apps to link
+> * there are more filtering and logic to prompt you only for relevant apps to link

-you will be prompted for new apps you didn't link to before (apps you said no before won't be prompted again)
+> * you will be prompted for new apps you didn't link to before (apps you said no before won't be prompted again)

 you can also
 ```sh